Home College Education New Gates-funded fee objectives to put a price on a education college

 Where will this higher education accountability movement lead?

 According to Carnevale, it will lead to a “streamlining” of public university systems.
 Students at the flagship public university will still be able to major in English.
-But higher education must become accountable to stakeholders who don’t want to subsidize “mediocre programs” on every branch campus.
+However, higher education must become accountable to stakeholders who don’t want to subsidize “mediocre programs” on every branch campus.

 Democracy and the liberal arts

 Would it be a tragedy if society did not subsidize young people to major, if they so wish, in the liberal arts or humanities?
 Yes.
-By focusing on the economic returns of higher education, the commission may lead policymakers to put less weight on the other reasons that students go to college, including to read humanity’s greatest books, grapple with big questions about justice, a study in other countries, work at internships and think about what to do with the rest of one’s life.
+By focusing on the economic returns of higher education, the commission may lead policymakers to put less weight on the other reasons that students go to college, including to read humanity’s greatest books, grapple with big questions about justice, study in different countries, work at internships and think about what to do with the rest of one’s life.

 The dreams of the commission